Barn Lime in Chicken Coop: Safe Use, Benefits, and Expert-Backed Alternatives

 For keepers in naturally humid regions, like those in the Southeast, managing moisture is a constant battle, similar to managing heat and humidity in Australian conditions.
 Since humidity limits the natural evaporation of moisture from bedding, ventilation becomes the single most critical factor for preventing damp litter and dangerous ammonia buildup.

-• Goal: Maintain a dry, loose layer of carbon-rich bedding (like pine shavings) that is 6 to 12 inches deep.
+Goal: Maintain a dry, loose layer of carbon-rich bedding (like pine shavings) that is 4 to 6 inches deep.

-• Maintenance: Turn the litter daily or weekly with a pitchfork or rake to aerate it and incorporate fresh droppings.
-If the litter smells or matted, add more fresh, dry bedding.
+Maintenance: Turn the litter regularly with a pitchfork or rake to aerate it and incorporate fresh droppings.
+If the litter smells or becomes matted, add more fresh, dry bedding.

 Top Tier: Litter Acidifiers and Adsorbents for Ammonia Control